wuchuheng/com.wuchuheng.epub-reader/memory-bank/activeContext.md

 # Active Context: Current Development State

-## ✅ **EPUB Reader Implementation - PHASE 2 COMPLETE + REFACTORING**
+## ✅ **EPUB Reader Implementation - PHASE 2 COMPLETE + PHASE 5 NAVIGATION COMPONENTS ADDED**

 ### **Major EPUB Reader Implementation Completed**

 The project has successfully transitioned from basic React setup to a **fully functional EPUB reader** with advanced features and proper architecture.
 Recent refactoring has significantly improved state management, navigation, and code clarity.
+Additionally, new navigation and settings components have been added to enhance the application structure and prepare for Phase 3 AI integration.

 #### **Complete Implementation Analysis**